 I don’t doubt that Stoddard’s right.
 To whom USB cable differences matter is not a trivial concern.
 It’s why I advocate for beginners to ignore USB cables and come back to them later should they see the need.
 Not every product is aimed at every listener, especially when they’re just starting out.

-In January of this year, Schiit announced Unison — a better sounding USB receiver chip for their D/A converters.
+In January of this year, Schiit announced Unison — a better sounding (according to them) USB receiver chip for their D/A converters.
 In the Unison press release, Mike Moffat is quoted as saying: “As a result, Unison USB is now our preferred input over SPDIF.
 It’s not ‘just as good,’ or ‘close.’
 It’s really better than SPDIF.
 And yes, that’s me saying this, not an alien pod person.”
 Evidently, even for experts as grounded in their thinking as Moffat and Stoddard, digital audio is still a long way from being ‘just a matter of ones and zeroes’.

-For a popular science take on the ‘why’, we click to the work of another expert, AMR/iFi’s Thorsten Loesch, whose ‘USB Audio Gremlins Exposed’ serves as an excellent USB audio primer.
+For a popular science take on the ‘why’, we click on the work of another expert, AMR/iFi’s Thorsten Loesch, whose ‘USB Audio Gremlins Exposed’ serves as an excellent USB audio primer.
 The first bubble burst by Loesch is the idea that a USB audio connection corrects for errors — it does not:

 “Isochronous transfer mode uses error-checking but includes no re-transmission in case of Cyclic Redundancy Check (CRC) errors.
 Electrical noise on USB signals causes CRC errors and thus data loss, as does poor signal integrity.
 In mild cases, this leads to audio signal distortions.
 In the worst cases, clicks and dropouts.
 It means that a USB audio device can work correctly only if USB signal quality is excellent and no CRC errors occur.”

-And if we as non-experts don’t understand the thinking behind the variability of USB audio quality – or if we deny an expert opinion’s validity – then is it not our responsibility to substitute our lack of professional understanding with a little seat time?
+And if we as non-experts don’t understand the thinking behind the variability of USB audio quality – or if we deny an expert opinion’s validity – then is it not our responsibility to substitute our lack of theoretical understanding with a little seat time?
 After all, it takes a handful of hours to perform a listening test but thousands of hours to qualify as an expert.

 Could the ongoing contentiousness of USB cables (and hardware like it) be symptomatic of digital audio’s own change pain period?

 Before you answer that, how about asking yourself: “Am I an expert?”
 For me, the answer is a firm ‘no’.
 And that’s precisely why I seek technical information from those whose audio industry engineering experience runs not only years but, in many cases, decades.
-And if I trust in those experts to explain what’s going on with own listening experiences – that USB audio might be fallible and that electrical noise can have a negative influence on a DAC’s analogue output stage – I also trust them when they say that not all audible differences can be measured:
+And if I trust in those experts to explain what’s going on with my own listening experiences – that USB audio might be fallible and that electrical noise can have a negative influence on a DAC’s analogue output stage – I also trust them when they say that not all audible differences can be measured: